boschrexroth/node-red-contrib-ctrlx-automation/doc/DEVELOPMENT.md

 ### v1.0.0 (MVP)

 - [ ] Implement: Auto reconnect and more resilience for server errors
-- [ ] Implement: Node for common https requests
 - [x] Decision: How to name the datalayer path ("path" vs "url")
 - [x] Decision: Use topic for the datalayer path?
-- [ ] Decision: How to name the node for common http requests? http vs. webapi
 - [x] Decision: How to name?
 AUTOMATION vs. CORE
 - [x] Implement: User Documentation in the nodes
 - [x] Implement: User Documentation in the readme